gitlabhq/gitlabhq/doc/workflow/import_export/README.md

 # Project import/export

-Existing projects running on any GitLab instance or GitLab.com can be exported with all its related data and be moved to a new GitLab instance.
+Existing projects running on any GitLab instance or GitLab.com can be exported with all its related data and be moved into a new GitLab instance.

 >**Note:**
   - This feature was [introduced][ce-3050] in GitLab 8.9